Changes to the Equal Pay Act

 Our requirements under the Act

-The Act makes the Public Service Commissioner the ‘employer’ for the purpose of pay equity claims for registered kindergarten teachers and employees in state and integrated schools.
-The Commissioner has delegated his functions and powers to the Secretary for Education.
-This means that:
+For the purpose of pay equity claims, the Act makes the Public Service Commissioner the 'employer' of registered kindergarten teachers and employees in state and state-integrated schools.

-• the notification will outline an affected employee’s options on whether they would like to stay in or opt-out of the claim.
 We have a legal requirement to pass the name and contact details of employees who remain in the claim to the union who raised the claim unless they choose to opt-out of the claim within a set timeframe.

 Employee rights